tigershubham/Genesis-Code/README.md

-# sample-code
+# Genesis Code Help
-sample code written by me
+The code snippet I use to remove categories from my blog homepage in genesis framework/themes.